 Depression can feel absolutely awful.
 It can kill your energy, steal your joy, and ruin your friendships.
 Sometimes depression is mild and your life doesn't feel completely changed.
 Other times, depression is very strong and you might feel like everything is hopeless.
 But treatment for depression works well.
 If you think you have depression, get help.
 You can feel better!

 Depression in teens is pretty common.
-In fact, around 2 million U.S. teens had major depression at some point, according to a recent survey.
+In fact, around 3.1 million U.S. teens (nearly 1 in 8) have had major depression in the last year, according to a recent survey.
 Learning about depression can help you and others.
 You can read about the following topics:

 Girls and depression